Well this was kind of an accidental race. I bet you wondering how is it possible?

 TEAM PAWS Chicago is a charity racing and fundraising team benefiting PAWS CHICAGO, the Midwest’s largest No Kill humane animal shelter.
 With TEAM PAWS Chicago’s support, since PAWS’ founding in 1997, the number of homeless dogs and cats killed annually in Chicago has dropped by more than 80 percent.

-I’ve applied to be a charity runners for Team Paws on the 28th of November.
+I’ve applied to be a charity runners for Team Paws on the 28th of November 2017.
 Their sign up fee was $100 which includes loads of great stuff.
-Will explain it a bit later.

-As I said earlier I had to pay a $100 registration fee, but for that I’ll receive the below perks:
+As I said earlier I had to pay a $100 registration fee, but for that I received the below perks: